On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Introduction

-Around the turn of the 21st century, the Bernstein approach was refined to smooth kernels almost simultaneously in the regression and density estimation settings by \citet{MR1685301} and \citet{MR1718494}, respectively.
-The corresponding estimators are referred to as asymmetric kernel estimators, but the same Bernstein principle applies; that is, the smooth kernel locally adapts its shape on the support through its parameters.
-The most common asymmetric kernels are the beta kernel on $[0,1]$ and the gamma kernel on $[0,\infty)$.
-In the multivariate setting, one can consider products of univariate kernels on product spaces \citep{MR2568128,MR3760293}, or kernels that are tailored to non-product spaces such as Dirichlet kernels on the simplex \citep{MR4319409,MR4544604}, Wishart kernels on the cone of positive definite matrices \citep{MR4358612}, inverse Gaussian kernels on half-spaces \citep{arXiv:2209.04757}, etc. In dimension $d = 1$, the asymmetric kernel versions of the Gasser--M\"uller and local linear estimators were studied by \citet{MR1742101} and \citet{MR1910175}, respectively.
-Chen's idea has been adapted to different regression settings by many authors since then, including \citet{MR3494026}, \cite{MR3499725}, \cite{MR4302589, Funke_Hirukawa_2024}, \cite{MR4471289,MR4556820}, \cite{MR4796622}, and \cite{arXiv:2408.07209}.
+Around the turn of the 21st century, several asymmetric kernels were proposed as alternatives to classical symmetric kernels.
+The most commonly used asymmetric kernels are the beta kernel on $[0,1]$ and the gamma kernel on $[0, \infty)$.
+When dealing with $d$-variate data, one can consider products of univariate kernels on product spaces \citep{MR2568128, MR3760293} or kernels that are tailored to non-product spaces such as Dirichlet kernels on the simplex \citep{MR4544604, arXiv:2506.08816, MR4319409}, Wishart kernels on the cone of positive definite matrices \citep{arXiv:2512.08232, MR4358612}, inverse Gaussian kernels on half-spaces \citep{MR4939549}, etc. In the specific case of univariate data, asymmetric kernel-based NW, LL, and GW estimators were discussed, e.g., in \cite{MR1742101, MR1910175, MR4302589, MR4899357, MR4471289, MR4556820, MR3494026, MR3499725}.

-Only recently have asymmetric Dirichlet kernel estimators been considered for regression surfaces on the simplex. \citet{MR4796622} introduced a Dirichlet kernel version of the Nadaraya--Watson estimator within the broader framework of conditional $U$-statistics and investigated some of its asymptotic properties.
-Similarly, \citet{arXiv:2408.07209} introduced a Dirichlet kernel version of Fan's local linear smoother with variable bandwidth, and studied its asymptotic properties, thereby extending some of the one-dimensional results of \citet{MR1910175}.
+Only recently have Dirichlet-kernel estimators been considered for regression surfaces on the simplex.
+A Dirichlet-kernel version of the NW estimator (D-NW) was introduced and studied in \cite{MR4796622} within the broader framework of conditional $U$-statistics.
+Similarly, a Dirichlet-kernel version of Fan's LL estimator (D-LL) with a variable smoothing parameter was proposed and studied in \cite{MR4905615}, thereby extending some of the one-dimensional results in \cite{MR1910175}.

-The present article has three primary objectives: to introduce a Dirichlet kernel version of the Gasser--M\"uller estimator on the simplex, viz.~\eqref{eq:GM.estimator}; to investigate its asymptotic properties when the design points are known and fixed; and to compare its numerical performance with the two recently proposed alternative Dirichlet kernel estimators, namely the Nadaraya--Watson (NW) estimator of \citet{MR4796622} and the local linear (LL) smoother of \citet{arXiv:2408.07209}.
-The first two objectives generalize the work of \citet{MR1742101} in the one-dimensional case.